spautz/limited-cache/README.md

 - `reset(cacheMeta)`
 - `setOptions(cacheMeta, options)` - you can update options anytime

-You can also import these functions individually, if you want to optimize tree-shaking:
+You can also import these functions individually, if you want to optimize tree-shaking and minification:

 ```javascript
 import { lowLevelInit, lowLevelGet, lowLevelSet } from 'limited-cache';